Writer Reference

 w.patch(render(msg))

-# 3. Context manager (one-shot protection)
+# 3. Context manager - protect a one-shot async operation

 async with w.alive():